curl/everything-curl/libcurl.md

     CURL *curl_handle = curl_easy_init();

-Then you set several options for that handle, that controls how the upcoming transfer will pan out.
+Then you set various options in that handle, to control how the upcoming transfer.
+Like this example sets the URL:

     /* set URL to operate on */
     res = curl_easy_setopt( curl_handle, CURLOPT_URL, "http://example.com/");

-Finally you fire off the transfer.
+Finally you fire off the actual transfer.

+The actual "perform the transfer phase" can be done using different different means and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
+Those are further described later in this chapter.

 After the transfer has completed, you can figure out if it succeeded or not and you can extract stats and various information that libcurl gathered during the transfer.
 (See curl_easy_getinfo description.)

-The actual "perform the transfer phase" can be done using different different means and function calls, depending on what kind of behavior you want in your application and how libcurl is best integrated into your architecture.
-Those are further described later in this chapter.

 While the transfer is ongoing, using any of the functions you can use to drive the transfer (or in fact transfers - in plural), libcurl calls your specified